-Anycast addresses are allocated from unicast addresses space, however, they are not unique and are assigned to several nodes.
-When a datagram is sent to a unicast address assigned to more than one node (anycast address), routers will try to find the nearest node having that address and delivers only to that node.
+Anycast addresses are allocated from the unicast addresses space, nevertheless, they are assigned to several nodes at the same time.
+When a packet is sent to an anycast address, routers will try to find the nearest node having that address and deliver to that node only.

-One use case is the subnet-router anycast address, it's simply the network address (node bits with value zero), a datagram sent to this address will be delivered to the nearest router for that network.
+One notorious case is the subnet-router anycast address, it's simply the network address (network prefix and node bits with value zero), a packet sent to this address will be delivered to the nearest router for that network.

-The IPv6 address space is divided in addresses blocks (prefixes) allocated for different uses, accordingly to the value of the first bits (prefix) :
+The IPv6 address space is divided in addresses blocks (prefixes) allocated for different uses, accordingly to the value of the first bits (prefix):

+'''

 010 ... - Unicast addresses assigned to service providers 100 ... - Unicast addresses assigned to geographical areas 1111 1110 ... (fd ...) - IPv6 private use unicast addresses

+'''

-Some special purpose reserved addresses are:
+Some special purposes reserved addresses are:

-:: (0:0:0:0:0:0:0:0), represents an unknown source address (pretty much like in IPv4). ::1 (0:0:0:0:0:0:0:1), loopback interface address (equivalent to 127.0.0.1 in IPv4).
+''' :: (0:0:0:0:0:0:0), represents an unknown source address (pretty much like in IPv4). ::1 (0:0:0:0:0:0:0:1), loopback interface address (equivalent to 127.0.0.1 in IPv4). '''